 As seen, there are multiple types of layers in Photoshop.
 Since Photoshop is not originally devoted to UI design, you can design the same UI components using different layers:

-Here is a list currently supported object effects:
+Here is a list of currently supported object effects:

 This section references how to create widgets using the Yotako guidelines.
-It provides for each widget the required layers and sub-layers hierarchy, as well as the naming and layer type conventions.
+It provides for each widget the required layers and sub-layers hierarchy, as well as conventions for names and types of layers.